Looking for a tutorial for how to add GA4 to Google Tag Manager and install Google Analytics and Tag Manager on your website?

 You’ll see that All Pages is a pre-made trigger that you can choose.
 Go ahead and click it.

 Now simply click the Save button at the top and you’re ready to publish your Google Analytics tag.

 Your tag isn’t live yet!
 Make sure you hit the Submit button on the Google Tag Manager dashboard.

 You’ve successfully implemented Google Analytics with Google Tag Manager.
 Your Google Analytics tag will execute on every page.

-We hope this tutorial helped you to implement Google Analytics with Google Tag Manager successfully.
+We hope this tutorial helped you to add GA4 to Google Tag Manager easily.